aprojanos/smartgis-tutorial/docs/source/datasources.rst

 * Drone-collected data: It is increasingly popular in GIS applications as it provides fast, cost-effective and accurate data collection options.

 * Personal data collection: Data can be collected personally, such as through field surveys, to create custom data sets for use in GIS maps.

+Data source administration pages can be accessed from the sidebar: :ref:`Administration->Data Sources<mapadmin>`.

 Data source sections
 --------------------